livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 EditFieldText.

     on EditValue pKey
-      ## Example of opening a field editor for the field displaying the value for pKey
+      ## Example of opening a field editor for the field displaying
+      ## the value for pKey
-      ## Since I'm passing in parameters 2 and 3 any changes will automatically be saved to the dgData.
+      ## Since we are passing in parameters 2 and 3 any changes
+      ## will automatically be saved to the dgData.
       ## 'me' is the Data Grid in this case.
-      EditFieldText the long id of field pKey of me, the dgHilitedIndex of me, pKey end EditValue
+      EditFieldText the long id of field pKey of me, the \
+         dgHilitedIndex of me, pKey
+    end EditValue

 #### CloseFieldEditor ####